 |

-If this doesn’t apply to your journey and you’re having problems getting compensation then it’s worth checking with your travel insurance provider to see if you can make a claim.
+If this doesn’t apply to your journey and you’re having problems getting compensation from the airline, don't panic.
+It’s worth checking with your travel insurance provider to see if you can make a claim.

-You’re entitled to get compensation if your flight is more than 3 hours late and the airline’s at fault.
-However, if the delay is out of the airline’s control you’re unlikely to receive compensation.
+You could be entitled to get compensation if your flight is more than 3 hours late, and the airline’s at fault.
+But, if the delay is out of the airline’s control you may be unlikely to receive compensation.

-- Bad weather (thunderstorms, snow, high winds, heavy rain and thick fog)
+- Bad weather: such as thunderstorms, snow, high winds, heavy rain and thick fog.

-- Bird strike (a collision between the aircraft and a bird or other foreign object)
+- Bird strike: such as a collision between the aircraft and a bird, or a foreign object.

-If your flight is delayed for more than 5 hours you can choose not to travel and get a full refund instead.
+Helpful hint: If your flight is delayed for more than 5 hours, you could choose not to travel and have a full refund instead.
+In this situation, the best thing to do is to speak to your airline for further assistance.

 How much compensation can I get for a delayed flight?